schadenfred/proscrypt-koans/README.md

 ...you're ready move on.

-## koan 1.7: Docker
+## koan 1.8: Docker

 Since developers work with other people, their code must run on other people's machines.
-To make sure our code works on your machine, which might be Windows, Mac, or one of the Linux flavors, we'll set up a virtual machine called 'Docker' inside whichever Operating System you're on, download and install a custom 'image' into Docker, and use several linked 'containers' on that image so you can work through our koans in a standardized way.
-Docker and virtual machines and images and containers are pretty neat things, and I encourage you to explore them later if you decide you like developing -- they're kinda awesome, and I really only just discovered them -- but for now you may choose to think of them as like that movie 'Inception' with Leonardo DiCaprio except instead of navigating dreams inside of dreams, you'll be running machines inside of machines.
+To make sure our code works on your machine -- which might be Windows, Mac, or one of the Linux flavors -- use Docker to set up a virtual machine inside your machine, download and install a custom 'image' into the Docker machine, and then spool up several linked 'containers' on that image which will compose our application.
+For now you may choose to think of Docker, images, and containers as like that movie 'Inception' with Leonardo DiCaprio, that except instead of navigating dreams inside of dreams, you'll be running machines inside of machines.

-Install it:
+Install Docker:

 [Reflect mac](https://docs.docker.com/docker-for-mac/install/)